SoftBank (OTCMKTS:SOBKY) Stock Price Down 1.1%

-Shares of SoftBank Corp.
-(OTCMKTS:SOBKY) were down 1.1% during mid-day trading on Monday .
-The company traded as low as $13.01 and last traded at $13.13.
-Approximately 14,361 shares changed hands during mid-day trading, The stock had previously closed at $13.28.
+SoftBank Corp.
+(OTCMKTS:SOBKY)’s stock price was down 1.1% during mid-day trading on Monday .
+The stock traded as low as $13.01 and last traded at $13.13.
+Approximately 14,361 shares changed hands during trading, The stock had previously closed at $13.28.

 Separately, The Goldman Sachs Group started coverage on SoftBank in a research report on Friday, January 22nd.
 They issued a “neutral” rating on the stock.